tomaskraus/stateful-predicates/README.md

 # stateful-predicates

-Bunch of stateful predicate wrappers.
-Such as trueSince, trueOnChange, trueOneAfter...
-Typed.
+Bunch of (typed) stateful predicate wrappers:

+- trueSince
+- trueOneAfter
+- trueOnChange
+- switchOnOff

 ## Why to use